 17. Banh Trang Tron (Mixed Rice Paper)

 The true origin of banh trang tron is from a small town in Vietnam, Tay Ninh.
-That province’s specialty is dew-dried rice paper, and they will use crumbs left after collecting their products to make banh trang tron.
+That province’s specialty is dew-dried rice paper, and they will use the leftover products to make banh trang tron.

 At first, the food was mixed with spicy salt, oil, and satay, but now people love to have more toppings for more toothsome street foods to enjoy in Vietnam.
 That’s why I’m certain this fun snack will catch your attention immediately.

-Detailedly, a standard portion of mixed rice paper will have sliced young mango, dried shrimps, fried onions, beef jerky, and quail eggs (the soul of the dish).
+A standard portion of mixed rice paper will have sliced young mango, dried shrimps, fried onions, beef jerky, and quail eggs.
 You should try it once to experience its goodness.